RidwanAz/Darey.io_Devops_Project/Shell_scripting/Shell.md

         # Copy all files from the source directory to the backup directory
         cp -r "$source_dir"/* "$backup_dir_with_timestamp"

-        # Display a message indicating the backup process is completThis line creates the backup directory specified by backup_dir_with_timestamp.
-The -p option ensures that parent directories are created if they don't exist.e
+        # Display a message indicating the backup process is complet
         echo "Backup completed.
 Files copied to: $backup_dir_with_timestamp"

    In the first comment section of the script, the source directory and backup directory are defined.
 You should replace "/path/to/source_directory" and "/path/to/backup_directory" with the actual paths to your source and backup directories.